At a glance…

 On the Sports Education project, you will work in local schools to develop and assist physical education classes run by a local teacher.
 You may support the whole class, individual students or the teacher in physical education lessons, games, motor development, movement activities or specific sports such as soccer, basketball or aerobic exercise.
 During the school break in March and April, volunteers on the Sports Education project shift into a day camp, where they work on a range of activities with local children, including sports and physical activities.
 The types of activities you will be asked to perform will depend on the needs of your placement, your Spanish level and any interests or preferences you mention in your application.
 The local team will do their best to factor your preferences into your placement assignment but it’s important to be flexible and willing to support your placement in a range of activities.

-If you are travelling in Ecuador prior to your volunteer program, we can arrange for you to be picked up in Santa Elena on the day before your program orientation.
+If you are traveling in Ecuador prior to your volunteer program, we can arrange for you to be picked up in Santa Elena on the day before your program orientation.

 Weekdays: Please note that volunteering on the Ecuador program is held Tuesday through Friday (expect to participate for full days, unless you’re also taking Spanish language lessons, in which case you will volunteer for half days).
 Therefore the weekends on the program are Saturday through Monday.